Here is a pamphlet with information on the application process.

 Testing sessions should be booked as soon as they become available.
 If you are unable to book a testing session, email email@example.com to let us know you are having difficulty arranging this.

-We recently received an update that the Alberta November Diploma exams have become optional.
-If a student chooses not to write the exam, we will use the final class grade.
+With the Alberta Diploma exams being optional, if a student chooses not to write the exam, we will use the final class grade.
 If a student chooses to write the exam and their blended grade is higher than their class grade, we will use the blended grade.
 Lastly, if a student chooses to write the exam and the blended grade is lower than the class grade, we will use the class grade.

 SAIT will accept whatever mark is listed on the Alberta Education transcript so a diploma exam will not be required.
 Students just need to ensure they’ll meet admission requirements for their program with or without the exam.